alhadbhadekar/Building-and-implementing-Logistic-Regression/Readme.md

-You're right!
-I missed including the section about the creation of the logistic regression model.
-Below is the updated README with more detailed information on the creation of the logistic regression model:

----

 # Logistic Regression from Scratch in Python

 This notebook demonstrates the implementation of a **Logistic Regression** model from scratch using Python.
 The model is trained on the **PIMA Diabetes** dataset, and it involves implementing key components of logistic regression like the sigmoid function, cost function, gradient descent for optimization, and model evaluation.